AnalogStudiosRI/as-webapp-2.0/README.md

 Three builds are for the project in [Jenkins][], to support automated continues integration, deployment, and delivery.
 Each job uses a specific version controlled shell script for use in Jenkins.

-* CI - Watches for PRs in Bitbucket, and runs production build and generates analysis and reporting.
+* CI - Watches for PRs in Bitbucket, and runs the production build and generates analysis and reporting.
 * DEV - The CI task, but in addition deploys to dev upon success
 * RELEASE (TODO) - To release the application